intuition-dev/intuDesignWork/README.md

 # Leveraging FW Goals:

+Minimal custom CSS.
 It is tiring to write your own CSS.

 - SASS is code/programming
 - Minimal DIY